gilesknap/IaC-at-home/nas/dnsmasq/README.md

 purposes of this exercise it allows us to:

 - Create DNS records local devices on the LAN
+- Create a local DNS Domain for your devices
 - Provide PXE boot.
 This lets machines on the LAN to boot from the network and install an OS